-*Featured Image (top right of page): Levar Stoney, the youngest person and the first African American to ever hold the office of Secretary of the Commonwealth, speaking about the state of voting rights removal and restoration policies in the Commonwealth of Virginia.
-February 19th, 2015
+*Featured Image (top of page): Levar Stoney, the youngest person and the first African American to ever hold the office of Secretary of the Commonwealth of Virginia (now serves as Mayor of Richmond), speaking about the state of voting rights removal and restoration policies in the Commonwealth on February 19th, 2015.